WalletScrutiny/WalletScrutinyCom/_android/co.bacoor.keyring.md

 >
 > Restore Bitcoin Wallet, Ethereum Wallet, Binance Smart Chain Wallet, Houbi ECO Chain Wallet, or TomoChain Wallet easily and instantly

-Instead of mnemonics, it advertises a backup file OR 1 private key to restore your wallets.
+Instead of mnemonics, it advertises a backup file to restore your wallets.

 > You only need to download KEYRING PRO, choose ‘Backup Wallet’, locate the Backup File on your device, then start the process.
 >